pratapram/unicornML/2_SentimentAnalysis/README.md

 #### High-Level Instructions

-Use the IAM console to create a new role.
-Name it `NLPWLambda` and select AWS Lambda for the role type.
+Use the IAM console to create a new Lambda execution role or use the Lambda execution role you created in the previous module.
 You'll need to attach policies that grant your function permissions to write to Amazon CloudWatch Logs and detect sentiment by Comprehend.
-Attach the managed policy called `AWSLambdaBasicExecutionRole` to this role to grant the necessary CloudWatch Logs permissions.
+If creating a new role Attach the managed policy called `AWSLambdaBasicExecutionRole` to this role to grant the necessary CloudWatch Logs permissions.
 Also, create a custom inline policy for your role that allows the `comprehend:DetectSentiment` action

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>